 - The proximity of the site to statutory and non-statutory designated sites with birds as a qualifying feature (or where qualifying features include habitats of importance to birds).

-The breeding bird survey season is taken to be from mid March until early July, determination of the appropriate timing of surveys should consider a number of factors :
+The breeding bird survey season is taken to be from mid March until early July and non-breeding bird season from November to Feburary.
+The determination of the appropriate timing of surveys should consider a number of factors :

 - Whether any bird species have been identified that are likely to be more or less detectable at any given time of day or time of year due to their ecology (e.g. hobby nests late in the breeding season whilst nightjar are active after dark).